RaviKMalhotra/CCSP/Domain 6 - Legal, Risk and Compliance/Domain 6 Important Questions 1.md

 D. Affidavit
 Answer: D.

-An affidavit is only a form of formal testimony presented to the court.
+**An affidavit is only a form of formal testimony presented to the court**.
 All the other options are enforceable governmental requests.

 ### Question # 7 - Which of the following is not a way of managing risk?
 A. Mitigation